 In just a few short months it will be time once again to cap off the summer and prepare to bring that project car out to truly test what she is made of!
-That’s right, its time again for the Fall Run of the Tail of the Dragon, 2017 edition.
+That’s right, its time again for the Spring Run of the Tail of the Dragon, 2018 edition.
 By and far the largest gathering of Genesis Coupes in the country.
-From Thursday, September 28th through Sunday, October 1st, we will all converge once again at the Tail of the Dragon (Tail of the Dragon at Deals Gap, motorcycle and sport car two lane tourism serving Tail of the Dragon at Deals Gap, Cherohala Skyway, Moonshiner28, Devils Triangle, and Six Gap North Georgia.) on the border of NC and TN to tear up some great roads, meet and have fun with great people, and enjoy the Genesis Coupe platform doing what it was designed to do.
+From Thursday, April 5th to Sunday April 9th, we will all converge once again at the Tail of the Dragon (Tail of the Dragon at Deals Gap, motorcycle and sport car two-lane tourism serving Tail of the Dragon at Deals Gap, Cherohala Skyway, Moonshiner28, Devils Triangle, and Six Gap North Georgia.) on the border of NC and TN to tear up some great roads, meet and have fun with great people, and enjoy the Genesis Coupe platform doing what it was designed to do.
 We welcome any Genesis Coupe owner whether in GenSport or not to reach out and attend.
 It is an absolute blast and we have yet to have anyone go home disappointed.
-We usually stay at a small resort called Fontana Village where we work a group rate for those attending that is just south east of the Dragon along another good road known as Hellbender.
+We usually stay at a small resort called Fontana Village where we work a group rate for those attending that is just south-east of the Dragon along another good road known as Hellbender.

 For more information about lodging, restaurants, entertainment and more please visit our friends at the Tail of the Dragon Store/Website: